romellem/yamodal/README.md

 2. When an anonymous function _is_ passed as the `template`, we use `[data-modal-trigger]` as the fallback.
 Note that this should only be used if you have a **single** modal on the page.
-Otherwise the triggers will open up multiple modals which is probably your intended result.
+Otherwise the triggers will open up multiple modals which is probably not your intended result.

 ```js
 // Careful!
 Both modals will opens when a `<button data-modal-trigger>` is clicked!